- Academic Information

 |Student Bill total for semester||$6,000|

 Student fees or fines can be added throughout the semester.
 The student is responsible to monitor his or her account to make sure their monthly payment includes any of the added fees.

 Enrollment and Activation

-The Campus Payment Plan open enrollment dates are May 1 – June 30 for the fall semester and October 1 – November 30 for the spring semester, and April 1 -- 30 for the summer semester.
-There is a non-refundable $50 enrollment fee per semester.
-Students may choose to participate in the plan for one or both semesters.
+The Campus Payment Plan open enrollment dates are May 1 – June 30 for the fall semester, October 1 – November 30 for the spring semester, and April 1 -- 30 for the summer semester.
+There is a non-refundable $60 enrollment fee per semester.
+Students may choose to participate in the plan for one or all semesters.

-Students who have enrolled in the Fall Semester, and have paid their Fall balance in full by November 1, will be automatically enrolled for the Spring Semester unless they opt out by November 30.
 Students must have a $0 balance from the prior semester to be eligible for the next semester.
 It is the student's responsibility to enroll in the payment plan each semester; the payment plan does not carry over to future semesters.

 Campus Payment Plan Enrollment and Due Dates: